Please follow me on Instagram at @johannesburg1912 where I post interesting Johannesburg related stuff on weekends (mainly).

 Legally, only Africans could be forced to stay.
 The Indians and coloureds who were moved to Klipspruit eventually drifted back to Johannesburg and settled mainly in the Malay location (Pageview of ‘Fietas’ between Fordsburg and Vrededorp)

 The Klipspruit removal is thus the first forced removal.
 It would be the first of many and its location would determine the later clustering of townships that would become known as Soweto or South-Western Townships.

-Spurr’s description of Ferreirastown is similar to the ‘yards’ of Doornfontein (read more HERE) as well as other slum areas like Marshalltown, Bertrams, Prospect Township, City & Suburban, Denver, Vrededorp, and parts of Fordsburg.
+Spurr’s description of Ferreirastown is similar to the ‘yards’ of Doornfontein (read more about the Doornfontein yards) as well as other slum areas like Marshalltown, Bertrams, Prospect Township, City & Suburban, Denver, Vrededorp, and parts of Fordsburg.
 Slum clearances and forced removals from these areas would continue to dump people far outside the boundaries of the city and would continue into the 1950s (Sophiatown) and 1960s (Pageview/Fietas).

 Skokiaan was a popular home-brewed concoction made from fermented corn or mealies and other ingredients (like carbide, meths, or other cheap spirits).
 The mixture was poured into old paraffin tins or drums and buried underground to ferment and escape attention from the police.
 The police would conduct raids on Friday nights to hopefully suppress the weekend drinking.